(The above with thanks to quotesfrenzy.com)

 When I ask them what is the hardest to deal with they unanimously state : the deception, the lying and the cruelty of the deception.
 Couple counseling does work when both are motivated.
 For some couples, intimacy after an affair is difficult and needs guidance of a counselor trained in this area.

 Is it worth to work on the relationship?
 It depends, when healing does not take place after a few years, it is obviously not going to work.
 If you keep on being bitter, angry, self-destructive and vindictive, you need to get help and/or get out.
 I often listen to both spouses and observe the same deep sadness in both.
 I hope that the betrayed spouse understands that the pain is a shared pain and this can help with healing.

 Healing after an affair is very similar to doing grief work involving dealing with complicated grief.
 To many the betrayal is experienced as TRAUMA.
 That explains the length of time needed.
 Dennis Ortman, PhD., is not the only mental health professional who has identified the similarities between Post Traumatic Stress Disorder (PTSD) and the symptoms people experience after they are betrayed by their partner.
-He mentions the term Post Infidelity Stress Disorder (PISD) and I fully agree as I work with people with PTSD and clearly see the similarities (the list below speaks for itself).
+He mentions the term Post Infidelity Stress Disorder (PISD), or maybe it sounds nicer to refer to this as Post Adultery Stress Disorder (PASD), and I fully agree as I work with people with PTSD and clearly see the similarities (the list below speaks for itself).